nikspyratos/toybox/README.md

 - **Simplified Scaling**: It's cheaper to scale with load balancing & bigger servers, and with minor manual input instead of full automation.
 - **Local is lekker**: Reducing reliance on third-party services while not reducing capabilities.

-Evolution
-This project has gone through some changes even before release:
-- SQLite: it seemed more prudent to skip the step and just get going with MariaDB.
-Also seemed inconsistent to use SQLite for simplicity but then Redis instead of filesystem/php cache/session/queue drivers.
-- Deployer: [lingering issues](https://github.com/deployphp/deployer/issues/3542) and difficulty in testing made it evidently simpler to manage with bash scripts.
-Envoy is not included for the same reason: any problem it can meaningfully solve is better done either directly in Bash, or for more complexity it's better to use [Envoyer](#deployment).

 ## Support this project

 - [Buy me a coffee](https://tip-jar.co.za/@thecapegreek)